Campana brothers

 The Campana Brothers, consisting of Humberto Campana (born 1953) and Fernando Campana (1961–2022), are Brazilian furniture designers.

 They stated that Lina Bo Bardi and Oscar Niemeyer were some of the big names who had a concrete influence on them.

-In 1984 they co-founded Estudio Campana, which became recognised for its furniture design and intriguing pieces – such as the Vermelha (1993) and Favela (1998) chairs.
+In 1984 they co-founded Estudio Campana, which became recognised for its furniture design and intriguing pieces – such as the Vermelha (1993) and Favela (1998) chairs and product lines based on innovative new materials, like the OSB-based Celia Line produced from 2002-2004 or the Banquete line that contains chairs created with stuffed animals (around 2007).
 In 1998, Estudio Campana debuted their first international show with the German lighting designer Ingo Maurer, "Project 66", which was curated by Paola Antonelli at the Museum of Modern Art in New York.
 In later years, the studio expanded its repertoire to the areas of architecture, landscaping, scenography, fashion, among others.

 In fashion, Estudio Campana signed a collection for Brazilian jewelers H. Stern (2001).
 For the last fifteen years they have collaborated with Melissa to create footwear and accessories.

 The Café Campana in the Musée d'Orsay was designed by the Campana Brothers.
+The Design Museum in Den Bosch, the Netherlands contains a space designed by Estudio Campana (2010) inspired by the Grand Canyon.

 Artistic partnerships include the creation of the costumes for “Virtually There” ballet hosted by Performa Visionaries at Mana Contemporary in New Jersey (2006), sets and costumes for the Marseille National Ballet ‘Metamorphose’ show (2007) and the scenography of the ‘Peter and the Wolf’ musical, presented at the Guggenheim Museum in New York (2008).

 The Campana brothers have been the recipients of many important awards, including Order of the Arts and Letters, Paris (2013); Ordem do Mérito Cultural, Brazil (2012); Design Miami, Designer of the Year (2008); George Nelson Design Interior Awards, Interios Magazine USA (1999).

 Fernando Campana died on 16 November 2022, at the age of 61.